46 Pages Posted: 4 Feb 2011 Last revised: 29 Mar 2014

 Date Written: March 28, 2014

 This paper investigates whether accounting standards harmonization enhances the comparability of financial information across countries.
 I hypothesize that a firm yet to announce earnings reacts more strongly to the earnings announcement of a foreign firm when both report under the same rather than different accounting standards.
-My analysis of abnormal price and volume reactions for a global sample of firms supports the prediction.
+My analysis of abnormal price reactions for a global sample of firms supports the prediction.
 Next, in an attempt to control for the underlying economic comparability and the effects of changes in reporting quality, I use a difference-in-differences design around the mandatory introduction of International Financial Reporting Standards (IFRS).
-I find that mandatory adopters experience a significant increase in market reactions to the release of earnings by voluntary adopters compared to pre-mandatory adoption.
+I find that mandatory adopters experience a significant increase in market reactions to the release of earnings by voluntary adopters compared to the period preceding mandatory adoption.
 This increase is not observed for non-adopters.
-Taken together, the results show that accounting standards harmonization facilitates transnational information transfer, and suggest financial statement comparability as a direct mechanism.
+Taken together, the results show that accounting standards harmonization facilitates transnational information transfer and suggest financial statement comparability as a direct mechanism.

 Keywords: Financial Statement Comparability, Information Transfer, IFRS, Accounting Standards Harmonization

 Wang, Clare, Accounting Standards Harmonization and Financial Statement Comparability: Evidence from Transnational Information Transfer (March 28, 2014).
 Journal of Accounting Research, 2014, Forthcoming.
 Available at SSRN: https://ssrn.com/abstract=1754199 or http://dx.doi.org/10.2139/ssrn.1754199